fatwoof/fatwoof.github.io/README.md

 ### Promote and Discover Disc Golf Events
 Discord is a powerful platform for event promotion.
 Whether you're organizing a tournament, a casual meetup, or a special event, you can share details and engage with the community in real-time.
 Get the word out, reach a broader audience, and ignite excitement as you showcase your disc golf events.

-### Experience Seamless Round Organization
+### Experience Simple Round Organization
 Easily join and invite others to rounds of disc golf, even on short notice.
-Whether you're planning a spontaneous outing or looking for someone to join you last-minute, Discord's instant communication and notification features enable you to connect with fellow golfers swiftly and efficiently.
-Don't miss out on exciting rounds and the chance to build new connections within the Central Texas disc golf community — just a few clicks and you're ready to hit the course together.
+Whether you're planning a spontaneous outing or looking for someone to join you last-minute, Discord's instant communication and notification features enable you to connect with other golfers swiftly and efficiently.
+Don't miss out on exciting rounds and the chance to build new connections within the Central Texas disc golf community

 # Word on the street